a-dossari/Cinema_Tickets_Prediction_Project/README.md

 **date**

-Date of event.
+Date of the event.

 **month**

-Month of event.
+Month of the event.

 **quarter**

-Quarter of event.
+Quarter of the event.

 **day**

-Day of event.
+Day of the event.